Burning Season in Laos – Is it Really That Bad?

 Haze over Luang Prabang

-The first hill is hazy, and everything after is blurred out
+The first hill is just hazy, and everything after is blurred out

 All the way south to the capital Vientiane you could still feel the smoke.
 I have to say it was a little better there.
 Since I’m comparing it to the gas chamber that Luang Prabang felt like, this is not a big accomplishment.

-The Lao-Nippon Bridge in Pakse was enveloped in haze too.
+Further south still, the Lao-Nippon Bridge in Pakse was enveloped in haze too.

 The hazy view from the top of Nam Xay Viewpoint in Vang Vieng